Introduction to Generics in Java

 Output:

-How do we Achieve Code Reusability with Generics?
+How to Achieve Code Reusability with Generics?

-Now, let us define a regular method:
+Now, let’s define a regular method:

 Code: